WELCOME TO FORA!

 We at FORA are so glad at the enthusiastic response that volunteers have shown in doubling down on helping newly-arrived refugees feel welcomed and empowered in The United States.
 Whatever your political beliefs, the one thing that we can all agree on is that we want the people who are welcomed into this country not only to survive but to thrive.

 Many of the refugees whom we serve have spent years or even decades in refugee camps and have been barred from attending school in their home countries for at least the past 50 years.
 As a result, a large proportion of the refugees we serve are illiterate in their native language.
 When they come to the United States, they are able to learn to speak English very quickly, as most of the people we work with already fluently speak three to five languages.
 However, the children often do not do well in school because they cannot read or do basic math in any language.
 These are very smart children but they need the basic tools to be able to succeed in school.
 Without such tools, they remain academically behind and as a result they become isolated, dejected, and, often, depressed and withdrawn.

-However, we can do even more but need additional tutors.
+However, we can do even more but need additional tutors and interns.
 Every additional tutor is another refugee child who receives either math or reading instruction!
-If you can read or do basic math, you are ready to do this.
 Do not be shy.
 Be bold and dare making a difference in a child's life.